react-native-webview/react-native-webview/docs/Reference.md

 />
 ```

-Function passed to `onCrash` is called with a SyntheticEvent wrapping a nativeEvent with these properties:
+Function passed to `onRenderProcessGone` is called with a SyntheticEvent wrapping a nativeEvent with these properties:

 ```
 didCrash